Lifelike

 I remember it being really cold in Florida and being told to “put on layers,” and that the weather ended up taking its toll on Challenger.

-Also, on that trip at either Vail (Westin) or Copper Mountain (Club Med,) someone pulled out a dollar bill and showed me the “All Seeing Eye” and warned me about it, yet I didn’t really get the gist of all his fear.
+Anyway back to Jan 1986, on that trip at either Vail (Westin) or Copper Mountain (Club Med,) someone pulled out a dollar bill and showed me the “All Seeing Eye” and warned me about it, yet I didn’t really get the gist of all his fear.

 It was a lot for a young guy to take in.
 He could’ve given me the dollar bill too, I would’ve taken it.